syncfusion-content/javascript-docs/js/ReportViewer/Add-Custom-Report-Item.md

 Attribute Name |	Description
 ---------|----------
-Name	|Name of your report item that is displayed in the list.
+Name	|Name of your report item that is going to be displayed in the list.
 Assembly	|Name of the newly created report item assembly.
 Type	|Report item class name with the namespace.